 - Copy all the files from the extraction

 - The files will appear under the original WordPress file folder you downloaded.

 - DELETE that original file folder—now that you have copied all its content.

 INSTALLING YOUR ACTUAL WORDPRESS THEME

-- Now, type your domain in URL, e.g. goodbyebroke.com in browser
+- Now, type your domain in URL, e.g. anxietyreliefstore.com in the browser

-- WordPress should appear prompting you to select country, input database logins, create logins and site titles, etc. as in screenshot below:
+- WordPress should appear prompting you to select the country, input database logins, create logins and site titles, etc. as in the screenshot below:

 - Scroll down left panel to Appearance